CodeTyperPro/rust-getting-started/README.md

-# Getting started with Rust# rust-getting-started
+# Getting started with Rust

+Content.